Characters in Devo music videos: Donut Rooter

 Daughter of Rod Rooter.
 Seemingly obsessed with keeping within ever-changing fashion trends.
 Played in We're All Devo by Laraine Newman.
 Played by Deborah Driggs in the promotional music video for Post-Post Modern Man.

 Daddy Know-It-All

 The embodiment of all that is corporate evil.
 He is Rod Rooter's boss, and Rod can be seen ingratiating himself to him in the film The Men Who Make the Music.
 He doesn't care about who Devo are, as long as they make him more money and are kept in line by Rod.

 Pliney the Pinhead

 First appears in the book My Struggle by Booji Boy (Mark Mothersbaugh).

 Mongo the Mongoloid

 First appears in My Struggle by Booji Boy.

 Dr. Byrthfood

-Dr. Byrthfood, played by Timothy Leary, works for Lifeforms Unlimited and makes sure that Devo are kept in tip top working conditions.
+Dr. Byrthfood works for Lifeforms Unlimited and makes sure that Devo are kept in tip top working conditions.
 He shows nothing but loathing for Rod Rooter.
+Dr. Byrthfood appears in We're All Devo, played by Timothy Leary, and Adventures of the Smart Patrol, played by Alan Moyle.